 We offer helmets, free of charge, to everyone receiving a bike from Wheels For Kids.

 Wheels For Kids is a nonprofit organization incorporated in the state of Arizona and operating in the Tucson area.
-We started in 2007 and, since then, our staff of bicycle mechanics have acquired, refurbished and distributed over 4,600 bikes.
+We started in 2007 and, since then, our staff of bicycle mechanics have acquired, refurbished and distributed over5,000 bikes.

 Do you have a bike to donate?
 We have several drop off locations throughout the Tucson area (or we’ll come pick it up).